 The In-Line Corrosion Detector (ILD) is designed to provide an early warning of corrosion activity within the fire sprinkler system.
-The ILD features a double wall construction that incorporates a thin milled section of pipe (.035" (8.9mm)) surrounded by a full thickness piece of pipe to detect and alert to the presence of corrosion activity.
+The ILD features a double wall construction that incorporates a thin milled section of pipe (.035" (8.9mm)) surrounded by a full-thickness piece of pipe to detect and alert to the presence of corrosion activity.
 If corrosion occurs the milled section of the ILD will fail prior to the failure of any other section of the pipe wall.
 When the milled section fails it allows the system to pressurize the chamber outside the milled section of pipe which activates the attached pressure switch on the ILD.
-The pressure switch can be remotely monitored through a building monitoring system.
+The pressure switch can be remotely monitored through a building monitoring system, or locally through the Detectors Remote Test Station.